Electrum

 Electrum is a naturally occurring alloy of gold and silver, with trace amounts of copper and other metals.
 Its color ranges from pale to bright yellow, depending on the proportions of gold and silver.
-It has been produced artificially and is also known as "green gold".
+It has been produced artificially and is also known as green gold, though the color is more pale yellow than green.

 Electrum was used as early as the third millennium BC in the Old Kingdom of Egypt, sometimes as an exterior coating to the pyramidia atop ancient Egyptian pyramids and obelisks.
 It was also used in the making of ancient drinking vessels.
 The first known metal coins made were of electrum, dating back to the end of the 7th century or the beginning of the 6th century BC.

 Etymology

 The name electrum is the Latinized form of the ancient Greek word ἤλεκτρον (ḗlektron), meaning amber or an alloy of gold and silver.
 Electrum was often referred to as "white gold" in ancient times.

 Composition

-Electrum consists primarily of gold and silver but is sometimes found with traces of platinum, copper and other metals.
-The name is mostly applied informally to compositions between 20–80% gold and 80–20% silver, but these are strictly called gold or silver depending on the dominant element.
+Electrum consists primarily of gold and silver but is sometimes found with traces of platinum, copper, and other metals.
+The term is mostly used informally for compositions containing 20–80% gold and 80–20% silver, but these are strictly called gold or silver, respectively, depending on the dominant element.
 Analysis of the composition of electrum in ancient Greek coinage dating from about 600 BC shows that the gold content was about 55.5% in the coinage issued by Phocaea.
-In the early classical period the gold content of electrum ranged from 46% in Phocaea to 43% in Mytilene.
+In the early classical period, the gold content of electrum ranged from 46% in Phocaea to 43% in Mytilene.
 In later coinage from these areas, dating to 326 BC, the gold content averaged 40% to 41%.
-In the Hellenistic period electrum coins with a regularly decreasing proportion of gold were issued by the Carthaginians.
-In the later Eastern Roman Empire controlled from Constantinople, the purity of the gold coinage was reduced.
+In the Hellenistic period, electrum coins with a regularly decreasing proportion of gold were issued by the Carthaginians.
+In the later Eastern Roman Empire, which was controlled from Constantinople, the purity of the gold coinage was reduced.